armandfardeau/dinghy-ffv4/content/en/docs/annexes/motorboat_usage.md

 ---
-title: "proper use of a motorboat"
+title: The proper use of a motorboat
 weight: 5
+display_reading_time: true
+display_share_buttons: true
+navigation:
+  - "/"
 ---

-# The proper use of a motorboat

 ## Before starting the engine
 ### Do a check-up of the boat